 iBolt’s Switch Headrest Mount is a solid option if you want to play multiplayer games — or play with a Pro Controller — in a car.
 The mount attaches to the metal bar of your car’s headrest using an Allen key clamp.
 You can adjust it to position the console in the center of the back seat area.

 During our time with the review unit, the mount didn’t budge, allowing us to play our games even as our car took sharp turns.
-The only downside is the bottom clamp for the Switch, which doesn’t provide access to the charging port.
+The only downside to theis the bottom clamp for the Switch, which doesn’t provide access to the charging port.
 Due to this design, you may need to take charging breaks.

 Nyko Power Pak